typhonjs-backbone/typhonjs-core-backbone-localstorage/README.md

 # typhonjs-core-backbone-localstorage

-A simple module to replace `Backbone.sync` with browser `localStorage`-based persistence.
+An ES6 module to replace `Backbone.sync` with browser `localStorage`-based persistence.
 Models are given GUIDS and saved into a JSON object.
+Please see [./dist](https://github.com/typhonjs/typhonjs-core-backbone-localstorage/tree/master/dist) for ES5 bundles for AMD, CJS, UMD and global consumption.

 ## Usage